The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Figure xx: Unconventional gas, a global phenomenon

-source: World Energy Council (WEC).
+Source: World Energy Council (WEC).
 World Energy Resources: Unconventional gas, a global phenomenon.
 2016.

 Lack of infrastructure in many promising areas, such as in Argentina's Neuquén Basin, provides additional barriers to development.